-This section examines (1) the effectiveness of the adaptive timestep δ ; (2) how well Vivaldi handles high-error nodes; (3) Vivaldi's sensitivity to communication patterns, in order to characterize the types of network applications that can use Vivaldi without additional probe traffic; (4) Vivaldi's responsiveness to network changes; and (5) Vivaldi's accuracy compared to that of GNP.
-The experiments presented in this section use Euclidean coordinates; Section 5 investigates other coordinate systems.
+This section examines (1) the effectiveness of the adaptive timestep $\delta$ ; (2) how well Vivaldi handles high-error nodes; (3) Vivaldi's sensitivity to communication patterns, in order to characterize the types of network applications that can use Vivaldi without additional probe traffic; (4) Vivaldi's responsiveness to network changes; and (5) Vivaldi's accuracy compared to that of GNP.
+Unless noted, the experiments use three dimensional coordinates; Section 5 investigates other coordinate systems.